Monoclonal Antibody Therapy at DRH Health

 The Monoclonal Antibody Treatment Process

-- Monoclonal antibody treatment is an infusion therapy delivered intravenously in one dose, over one hour.
-The overall infusion process takes about three hours, including setup, infusion, and observation after treatment.
+- Monoclonal antibody treatment is an injection therapy delivered in 4 subcutaneous injections in either the upper arms, abdomen (avoiding the waistline) or thigh areas.
+The overall injection process takes about 1-2 hours, including setup, injections, and observation after treatment.

-- Visitors are not permitted.
+- Visitors are not permitted routinely.
 You are welcome to bring a book or reading material.

 Cost for the treatment and infusion

-DRH Health is providing COVID-19 infusion treatments for no cost to patients.
-Please be aware that if you have insurance, DRH Health will bill your insurance provider for the cost to administer the infusion.
+DRH Health is providing COVID-19 injection treatments for no cost to patients.
+Please be aware that if you have insurance, DRH Health will bill your insurance provider for the cost to administer the injection.
 Current regulations require your insurance to pay for the full cost, so you will not have any out-of-pocket costs (deductible, co-pay or co-insurance).
-If you do not have insurance, the government is currently covering the cost to administer the infusion via the CARES Act.
+If you do not have insurance, the government is currently covering the cost to administer the injection via the CARES Act.